marybecker/HQStreamEval/README.md

 The Biological Condition Gradient (BCG) is a scientific framework to uniformly and directly interpret biological responses to anthropogenic stress (Davies & Jackson, 2006).
 Biological integrity is the ability of an aquatic ecosystem to support and maintain a balanced, adaptive community of organisms having a species composition, diversity, and functional organization comparable to that of natural habitats within a region.
 The presence, condition, numbers and types of fish, insects, algae, plants, and other organisms provide direct, accurate information about the health of water bodies.
 Biological assessments measure these factors and are the primary tool used to evaluate the condition of water bodies.
 Because biological communities are affected by all of the stressors to which they are exposed over time, bioassessments provide information on disturbances not always revealed by water chemistry or other measurements.

 The BCG framework provides a way to designate refined aquatic life uses along a gradient of stress.
 This allows for a more precise measure of biological condition rather than a ‘pass’/’fail’ system that has been previously used for biological assessments (ref - CALM).
+The BCG is a universal measurement system that is calibrated on a common scale for all states and regions.
 There are 6 levels of biological condition described by the framework (Figure 1).
 The levels are described in terms of changes in the structure and function of native aquatic communities.
 The levels range from a natural pristine condition with little anthropogenic stress (Level 1) to a severely stressed and altered condition that exhibits extreme changes in structure and ecosystem function (Level 6).

 ![Figure 1.
 Biological Condition Gradient Conceptual Model](analysis/images/BCG.png) *Figure 1.
 Biological Condition Gradient Conceptual Model*